 Welcome to Connecticut Tech Act Project (CTTAP)

-The Connecticut Tech Act Project (CTTAP) operates out of the State of Connecticut, Department of Aging and Disability Services (formerly the Department of Rehabilitation Services).
+The Connecticut Tech Act Project (CTTAP) operates out of the State of Connecticut, Department of Aging and Disability Services (ADS).
 Our goal is to help individuals with disabilities of all ages and all disabilities, as well as family members, employers, educators and other professionals have access to Assistive Technology devices and services.

 Our mission is to increase independence and improve the lives of individuals with disabilities through increased access to Assistive Technology for work, school and community living.

-- NEW Dec.
-2020: Read our latest e-blast articles on our e-News / Blog page
+- Read our latest, Spring 2022, CTTAP News e-blast articles on our e-News / Blog page

 Assistive Technology (AT) is any item or piece of equipment that is used to increase, maintain or improve the functional capabilities of individuals with disabilities in all aspects of life, including at school, at work, at home and in the community.
 Assistive Technology ranges on a continuum from low tech to high tech devices or equipment.